 Personal Development and Effective Goal-Setting

-You might be welcoming in the new year with a touch of trepidation: two years of a global pandemic and a fresh wave of uncertainty for businesses, it’s not been plain sailing recently.
-But there are also plenty of fresh opportunities, and you have the power to steer your own ship calmly through these turbulent waters by taking control of what you can: your personal development and your life goals.
-Here, we offer 4 tips for successful goal setting that won’t be abandoned by 1st February!
+Autumn is an ideal time for reflection as we near the new year.
+There are plenty of fresh opportunities, and you have the power to steer your own ship by taking control of what you can: your personal development and your life goals.
+Here, we offer 4 tips for successful goal setting that won’t be abandoned by the start of the new year!

 #1 Looking back and taking stock